Roger Ver: Personal life

-As well as significant donations to WikiLeaks and other free speech and free market, voluntaryist, and other aligned organizations.

 Legal issues

+Diplomatic letter from Andrew Lee addressed to Álvaro García Ortiz, regarding Ver.

-In 2002, Ver pleaded guilty to selling pyrotechnic products ("Pest Control Report 2000") on eBay without a proper license.
+In 2002, Ver pleaded guilty to selling high-yield firecrackers on eBay.
 He was sentenced to 10 months in federal prison.

 In April 2024, Ver was arrested in Spain on a U.S. indictment for alleged tax evasion.
-His attorneys have argued that the case violates constitutional protections, and extradition proceedings are ongoing.
+Ver hired Roger Stone to lobby Congress for an end to the tax provision he was accused of violating and hired lawyer Chris Kise to his legal team.
 On October 14, 2025, Ver reached a resolution with the U.S. Department of Justice by entering into a deferred prosecution agreement to settle federal tax charges.
-As part of the agreement, Ver paid approximately $49.9 million in back taxes, penalties, and interest.
+As part of the agreement, Ver was required to pay $49.9 million.
 The government subsequently dismissed the indictment against him.

+In 2020, he acquired citizenship in Antigua and Barbuda.
+In April 2024, he was indicted in the United States on tax fraud charges, which he disputes.
+The U.S. government considered him a fugitive until the second Donald Trump administration struck a deal with Ver, enabling him to avoid prison.
+Ver had hired a team of lawyers with close ties to Trump and lobbied Trump for a pardon.